-Consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS:
+Describe consultation with the Continuum(s) of Care that serves the jurisdiction's area in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS

 Projects that serve clients with more barriers to housing are acknowledged and evaluated relative to their target populations.
-Only CoC endorsed applications are considered for funding by the County HESG program.
+The CoC Endorsement Committee must review and endorse funding requests for applicants to be considered for County HESG funding.